HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/virtual_portal/vp_reference/vp_command_ref/portal_cfg_adm_vp/advp_cfgtsk_assign_adm.md

     ./ConfigEngine.sh assign-virtual-portal-admin-group -DVirtualPortalAdminGroup=cn=vpadmins,o=defaultwimfilebasedrealm -DVirtualPortalContext=virtual\_portal\_context\_url -DPortalAdminPwd=password -DWasPassword=password

+!!! note
-**Note:** You can create a virtual portal and assign the administrator group in the same command.
+    You can create a virtual portal and assign the administrator group in the same command.
 For example, you can specify it as: ./ConfigEngine.sh create-virtual-portal assign-virtual-portal-admin-group -DVirtualPortalAdminGroup=cn=vpadmins,o=defaultwimfilebasedrealm -DVirtualPortalContext=virtual\_portal\_context\_url -DVirtualPortalTitle=mynewvptitle -DPortalAdminPwd=password -DWasPassword=password